ccssmnn/hego/README.md

 ### Evolution Strategies

-Since Evolution Strategies are a gradient estimation strategy, this algorithm only supports minimizing problems of float vector values.
+For [Evolution Strategies](https://openai.com/blog/evolution-strategies/) you only need to provide an objective function `func(v []float64) float64` and an initial vector `var x0 []float64`.
+Thats because Evolution Strategies is a gradient estimation strategy and therefore this algorithm only supports minimizing continuous problems.

 ```golang
 package main